nada0038/CST8917-LAB3/README.md

    - Drop in your Service Bus namespace and the Primary Key (from the `RootManageSharedAccessKey` policy).
    - Try booking a car and watch the dashboard update in real-time!

+## AI Disclosure Statement
+Used ChatGPT to draft and organize the summary/analysis and to help identify relevant official documentation sources for Azure Durable Functions.
+I reviewed and edited the text for accuracy and ensured all claims are supported by citations.